jingwenshi-dev/Weather-Forecasting-by-GRU-Transformer/README.md

 ![plot](https://github.com/jingwenshi-dev/CSC413-Deep-Learning/blob/main/Images/01-01-2015%20GTA%20Weather%20Data%20Plot.png?raw=true)

-### Data Processing and Transformation
+### Data Processing, Transformation and Augmentation

-Since some of the data is missing, the missing value will be replaced with the average of the two hours preceding and following the missing data point.
+Since some of the data are missing, the missing values will be replaced with the average of the two hours preceding and following the missing data point.
 If more than four consecutive hours of data are missing, the entire row will be dropped from the dataset.
-This is because if those data which filled with the average are fed to the model, then the model might lose some of the variability and will be more likely output a sequence of same prediction and is does not generalize well to the real situation.
+This is because if those data which filled with the average are fed to the model, then the model might lose some of the variability and will be more likely output a sequence of the same predictions and does not generalize well to the unseen data set.

+In order to predict the next 24 hours temperature by the previous 3 days, the data is split into 43164 groups of continuous data with 96 data in a group.
+Each group's data is 1 hour later than the previous group since the step is 1.

 ### Data Split